curvednebula/curvednebula.com/src/cropvideo/README.md

 ## Browser compatibility

-Video export requires a browser with the WebCodecs VideoEncoder API.
-Recent Chromium-based browsers such as Chrome and Edge offer the broadest compatibility.
+Recent Chromium-based browsers such as Chrome and Edge offer the best compatibility.

 ## Frequently asked questions